 Follow these simple steps to analyze different kinds of image files using forensic software:

-In this write-up, it is just meant to make you know about the idea of what raw image digital forensics are and how these raw format image files can be analyzed.
-A forensic image that is not created and analyzed properly might create disastrous consequences during the court proceeding.
+In this write-up, our aim is to make users aware of raw image digital forensics practices & how to analyze these raw format image files.
+The improper creation & analysis of a forensic image might create disastrous consequences during the court proceeding.
 So, with this point, investigators should use trusted and reliable software for the raw image file forensics process.